José Offerman

-José Antonio Offerman Dono (born November 8, 1968) is a Dominican retired professional baseball player who played professional baseball for nearly 20 years.
-He played for 15 seasons in Major League Baseball and played four seasons of independent and Mexican League baseball after leaving MLB.
+José Antonio Offerman Dono (born November 8, 1968) is a Dominican professional baseball manager and former infielder who most recently served as the manager for the Algodoneros de Unión Laguna of the Mexican League.
+He played professional baseball for nearly 20 years, including 15 seasons in Major League Baseball (MLB) and four seasons of independent and Mexican League baseball after leaving MLB.

-He most recently managed the Licey Tigers of the Dominican Winter League, leading them to the 2008–2009, 2013–2014 and 2022-2023 Dominican Winter League Championship.
-During a baseball game on January 16, 2010, Offerman attacked an umpire during an argument and, as a result, was banned from the Winter League for three years.
+Offerman most recently managed the Tigres del Licey of the Dominican Professional Baseball League (LIDOM), leading them to the 2008–2009, 2013–2014 and 2022–2023 LIDOM Championship.
+During a baseball game on January 16, 2010, Offerman attacked an umpire during an argument and, as a result, was banned from LIDOM for three years.
 He managed the Rojos del Águila de Veracruz of the Mexican League in 2014.

 Early career

 After attending Colegio Biblico Cristiano High School in San Pedro de Macorís, Offerman signed with the Los Angeles Dodgers as an amateur free agent in 1986.
 In 1988, he completed his first season of professional play being named as Best Prospect in the Pioneer League.
 Progressing rapidly through the minor leagues, he made his major league debut against the Montreal Expos on August 19, 1990, becoming the 55th player in major league history to hit a home run in his first major league at-bat.